 Prototypes aren’t ready to be released to the market.
 They are built, so potential clients (or investors) can test them firsthand.
 They usually lack the polish of the end-product and have limited possibilities.

 The main purpose of a prototype is testing.
 You build one so your team and users can discover any flaws with the product.
 Once users have tried it, they can leave feedback.
-You can then use that information to improve your device (or software.)
+You can then use that information to improve your device (or software, or whatever it is.)

 Once you see your prototype in action, you can fix the potential problems.
 Usually, several prototypes get built to remove the majority of bugs and to test additional functions.
 Once that’s done, the next step is to build an MVP.

 The MVP version of a product is (almost) ready to hit the market.
 Unlike the prototype, the minimum viable product is a bugless version of your idea.
 Its purpose is to be good enough to have a competitive edge on the market.

 It has a clean design and feels like a finished product.

 Once you see how your product is doing on the market, you can add additional features.

 Sometimes, your MVP’s profits may not be what you expected.
 In that case, you can still use it as an advanced prototype before you launch the final product.
 One of the benefits of creating an MVP is you get feedback from a much larger audience.

 The breathalyzer’s MVP would have a modern design and it would be made from quality materials (unlike your prototype.)
 Also, it would come with a well-designed smartphone app.

 Later on, you can update the app with additional functions.
 For example, the app could call an Uber or a cab, if the user has been drinking.
 You can also create an improved design for the device itself.